Cellexs/BVOC/Deliverables/D.1 Inception.md

 4. Interview 4 (Chris)
    * Interviewee Name: Adam Tatlock
    * Interview Date: 2/16/20
-   * Consumer Segement: 24 - 36 years old
+   * Consumer Segement: 26 - 36 years old
-   * Key Insights: Only significant changes are wanted, but users shoudl define significance
+   * Key Insights: Make group organization I can easily turn on and off
-   * Representative Quote: "sometimes, the organizing can be hard espically something liek twitter where it sorts more popular users over most recent post"
+   * Representative Quote: "sometimes, the organizing can be hard especially something like twitter where it sorts more popular users over most recent post"
-   * Hypotheses Validated:
+   * Hypotheses Validated: There is a desire for being updated on information but only significant information
-   * Assessment: Must have / Nice to have / Don’t care:
+   * Assessment: Don’t care: To see information of everyone at once, make settings for specific groups like friends and family

 5. Interview 5 (Jakob)
-   * Interviewee Name:
+   * Interviewee Name: Joshua Salas
    * Interview Date: 2/16/20
-   * Consumer Segement: 24 - 36 years old
+   * Consumer Segement: 12 - 18 years old
    * Key Insights: There is currently too much information at once in social media apps
-   * Representative Quote: "sometimes, the organizing can be hard espically something liek twitter where it sorts more popular users over most recent post"
+   * Representative Quote: "It is difficult to keep track of the many people that I follow."
-   * Hypotheses Validated: There is a desire for being updated on information but only significant information
+   * Hypotheses Validated: There is a desire for being updated on information but more so organization
-   * Assessment: Don’t care: To see information of everyone at once, make settings for specific groups like friends and family
+   * Assessment: Nice to have: Notifications of current events in my area and traffic

 6. Interview 6 (Jakob)
-   * Interviewee Name:
+   * Interviewee Name: Peter Salas
    * Interview Date: 2/16/20
-   * Consumer Segement:
+   * Consumer Segement: 18 - 26 years old
-   * Key Insights:
+   * Key Insights: Other social medias have lots of spam users
-   * Representative Quote:
+   * Representative Quote: "alot of spam users or even tons and tons of ads."
-   * Hypotheses Validated:
+   * Hypotheses Validated: There is a desire for being updated on information but more so organization
-   * Assessment: Must have / Nice to have / Don’t care:
+   * Assessment: Must have: Spam blocking or even like verification to catch the spam users

 7. Interview 7 (Anas)
    * Interviewee Name: Anas / Waleed, Marzouq